hbctraining/Intro-to-R/lessons/05_introR-data-wrangling2.md

 > external database.
 The benefits of doing this are that the data can be managed
 > natively in a relational database, queries can be conducted on that database, and only the results of the query returned.
 >
 > `dplyr` is part of the [tidyverse suite of packages](http://tidyverse.org), which were designed to work together to quickly and easily perform the most common operations needed for data science.
+We have [materials available to learn about some convenient functions available from these tools](tidyverse_data_wrangling.md).